Asuka Teramoto

+Gymnastics career

 Teramoto was born in Komaki, Aichi.
 Her first major international senior competition was the 2011 World Artistic Gymnastics Championships in Tokyo, Japan.
 In the team all-around finals, she contributed on vaulting, uneven bars, and balance beam towards the Japanese team's 7th-place finish.
 She also qualified for the uneven bars final in 8th place.
 She ended up finishing in a tie for 5th with Gabrielle Douglas, finishing ahead of teammate Tsurumi Kōko.
 That event was won by Viktoria Komova of Russia.